rayfrankenstein/AITOW/README.md

 With that said I totally get why designers hate Agile - it forces them to make design decisions they're not ready to make and once there's functional software in people's hands everyone groans when design suggests non-feature changes."--spamizbad, [The age of cargo cult Agile must end](https://news.ycombinator.com/item?id=34886374)

 ---
+"I think [agile is] driven by fear from product/management, because those groups are even MORE fearful of uncertainty.
+So they seem to want to shift responsibility down to the engineers.
+Which might work except engineers are rarely given the power to make systemic change, so you get all the responsibility and consequence and no power to make things successful.
+Basically setup to fail.
+So engineers correctly want nothing to do with that, they want all the uncertainty removed BEFORE, so they can the deliver the certainty desired by management.

+How many times have we heard stories of engineers asked to make an estimate only for that estimate to either be taken as gospel/hard commitment, or instantly ignored in favor of whatever the deadline is, decreed from on high?"--ArcanePariah, [Is Agile actually dying](https://www.reddit.com/r/ExperiencedDevs/comments/1do8ehp/is_agile_actually_dying/)

+---
 "I've worked across probably 100+ companies over the last 30 years.
 The reality is that the implementation of 'agile' has been mostly loosely interpreted and varies wildly across the spectrum of those companies.
 In most cases - not all - design and research were so deeply subordinated (or at times completely absent) that the VALUE design could offer was limited by the hurried nature of the process.

 It's interesting that in all my years it's mostly the agile coaches, scrum masters, and engineering teams who feel agile is working while other disciplines feel it has failed them completely.
 I'd argue that there is a serious imbalance in the power structures of agile and scrum.